A True Believer Remembers Stan Lee

 "Stan Lee" was a pseudonym.
 Which is to say: an alter ego.
 A larger-than-life persona whose secret identity was that of not-particularly-mild-mannered writer Stanley Martin Lieber.

 Stan Lee's origin story lacks the cataclysmic, life-altering trauma suffered by the many heroic characters he co-created.
-But it's just as relatable, as it's marked by the kind of dashed hopes and frustrated dreams so many of us experience.
-The son of a dress-cutter, Lieber dreamed of becoming a novelist — but he'd taken a job as an office boy at Timely Comics, which was owned by his cousin's husband.
-By age 18, he'd been hired as an editor.
+But it is just as relatable, as it is marked by the kind of dashed hopes and frustrated dreams so many of us experience.
+The son of a dress cutter, Lieber dreamed of becoming a novelist — but he had taken a job as an office boy at Timely Comics, which was owned by his cousin's husband.
+By age 18, he had been hired as an editor.
 And that was, essentially, that: The work was demanding, yet he clung to the notion that he would one day find the time to become Stanley Lieber, Great American Novelist, author of high-minded short stories, novels, essays, plays.
 To keep that possibility alive, he determined to churn out his comics work under the name Stan Lee.

 Those novels?
 They never happened.
 Stanley Lieber never found the time to write them, because Stan Lee became too busy.
 The characters and stories he created instead — with a lot of help from artists and co-plotters like Steve Ditko, Jack Kirby and others — have infiltrated the cultural ether, the very semiotic air all of us breathe.
 Around the planet, they are not merely recognized, they are embraced, imitated, argued over.
 Especially that last thing.